Alabama Birth Facts

 They may offer their consent, but a choice without reasonable options isn't really a choice.

-See, how one rural Alabama hospital managed to reopen its labor and deliver services
+See, how one rural Alabama hospital managed to reopen its labor and deliver services (Anna Claire Vollers of AL.com).

 The most recent hospitals to drop OB services were Bryan Whitfield in Demopolis and Jacksonville Hospital in Jacksonville.